-Based on the results of the NRA, LLCs and sole proprietors are considered business entities with a high level of exposure to money laundering risk, while associations and cooperatives are assessed as medium risk, and other forms of legal persons are assessed as having a low level of exposure to risk.
-The risk of money laundering and terrorist financing is the risk of adverse effects on the financial performance, capital, or reputation of the obligor, resulting from the use of the obligor (either through direct or indirect use of a business relationship, transaction, or service) for the purpose of money laundering and/or terrorist financing.
+The risk of money laundering and terrorist financing is the risk of adverse effects on the financial performance, capital, or reputation of the obligor, resulting from the use of the obligor (either through direct or indirect use of a business relationship, transaction, or service) for the purpose of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction.

-Money laundering and terrorist financing are issues that obligors must address in order to avoid enabling, encouraging, or facilitating such activities-whether inadvertently or otherwise.
+Money laundering, terrorist financing and financing of proliferation of weapons of mass destruction are issues that obligors must address in order to avoid enabling, encouraging, or facilitating such activities whether inadvertently or otherwise.

-It is essential that obligors adopt a risk-based approach to identify, assess, and understand the risks of money laundering and terrorist financing, in order to direct their resources toward the areas of highest risk and implement appropriate mitigating measures.
+It is essential that obligors adopt a risk-based approach to identify, assess, and understand the risks of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, in order to direct their resources toward the areas of highest risk and implement appropriate mitigating measures.

-The analysis of the risk of money laundering and terrorist financing is based on the assumption that not all products and services offered by obligors within the scope of their business activities, nor all transactions they conduct, are equally vulnerable to misuse for the purposes of money laundering and terrorist financing.
+The analysis of the risk of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction is based on the assumption that not all products and services offered by obligors within the scope of their business activities, nor all transactions they conduct, are equally vulnerable to misuse for the purposes of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction.
 This analysis is conducted to enable the application of control measures that are proportionate to the identified risk.
 This allows the obligor to focus on those clients, countries, products, services, and transactions that present the highest potential risk.